bagustris/octave-tutorial/_episodes/03-loops.md

 will eventually be wrong in at least one.
 Also, if we  make changes in the way we analyze our datasets, we have to introduce that change in every copy of our code.
-To avoid all of this repetition, we have to teach MATLAB to repeat our commands, and to do *that*, we have to learn how to write *loops*.
+To avoid all of this repetition, we have to teach Octave to repeat our commands, and to do *that*, we have to learn how to write *loops*.